ekataglobal/solrcloud_manager/README.md

 TODO:
 =====

+* Pretty-print operation output
 * More consistent exception responses and handling (Use ManagerException more)
 * Solr version detection and failover to older APIs if possible
 * Better introspection of solr responses
 * Insure paths other than /solr work
-* Pretty-print operation output

-Issues:
+SolrCloud Issues:
 =======

 As of Solr 4.9, The collections API currently has several issues.
-This tool protects you from some of them, marked (w)
+This tool can work around some of them, marked (w).

-Collections API Issues:

 1. SOLR-6072 - DELETEREPLICA can't delete the files from disk (Fixed in Solr 4.10)
 1. (w) SOLR-5638 - If you try to CREATECOLLECTION with a configName that doesn't exist, it creates the cores before noticing that